“Very well regarded.” – Chambers USA 2017

-Francis P. Devine, III, a senior trial lawyer and former Chancellor of the 15,000-member Philadelphia Bar Association, is a partner with Pepper Hamilton LLP and former co-chair of the firm’s 280-lawyer strong Litigation and Dispute Resolution Department.
+Francis P. Devine, III, a very experienced trial lawyer and former Chancellor of the 15,000-member Philadelphia Bar Association, is a partner with Pepper Hamilton LLP and former co-chair of the firm’s 280-lawyer strong Litigation and Dispute Resolution Department.
 Mr. Devine has tried more than 70 cases to verdict during his career in state and federal courts throughout Pennsylvania, New Jersey, Massachusetts, West Virginia and Texas.
-He has tried over 50 matters to verdict before arbitration tribunals.
+In addition, he has tried over 50 matters to verdict before arbitration tribunals.

 Mr. Devine focuses his practice on complex business and commercial disputes, insurance coverage, professional liability and malpractice, directors and officers liability, products liability and intellectual property disputes.
 He has extensive experience in resolving disputes through negotiation, mediation, arbitration and litigation.